 This map shows data for a cetacean species and was developed by the Marine Geospatial Ecology Lab (MGEL) at Duke University through a partnership with the Marine-life Data and Analysis Team (MDAT).
 MDAT collaborated with the Northeast Regional Ocean Council and expert work groups to produce maps characterizing the predicted distribution and abundance of cetacean species or species guilds, or bird species; or the surveyed biomass of fish species.
-MGEL worked with marine mammal biologists and ecologists at the NOAA Northeast and Southeast Fisheries Science Centers, the University of North Carolina at Wilmington, and the Virginia Aquarium and Marine Science Center to create habitat-based density models for cetaceans occurring off the US East Coast.
-The results of this work have been published in Roberts et al. (2016), with updates documented in Roberts et al. (2017) and Roberts et al. (2018).
+MGEL worked with marine mammal biologists and ecologists at the NOAA Northeast and Southeast Fisheries Science Centers and several other research institutions to create habitat-based density surface models for cetaceans occurring off the US East Coast.
+The results of this work have been published in Roberts et al. (2016), with updates documented in Roberts et al. (2023).

 Some of the MDAT maps contain information about federally protected species.
 Additional information about the distribution, abundance, and range of species listed under the Marine Mammal Protection Act, the Endangered Species Act, the Migratory Bird Treaty Act, and the Magnuson-Stevens Fishery Conservation and Management Act is available at: